Trauma and Addiction Treatment at The Cabin Chiang Mai

 Our highly trained and accredited experts will help you to understand trauma on many levels including: how the brain reacts to it, the different forms, and the tools necessary to best take care of your mental wellness.
 With these tools you can recover from both trauma and addiction and reclaim your life.

 The Cabin Chiang Mai’s resort-style facilities are the perfect place to restore your body and mind.
-Our secluded, river-side location provides optimal confidentiality and the necessary space from triggers so you can focus on recovery.
+Our secluded, mountain-side location provides optimal confidentiality and the necessary space from triggers so you can focus on recovery.

 Take the first step towards healing, contact us today.